acchou/html-css-cheat-sheet/README.md

 - **Property name headings** describe the CSS property, and the specific visual examples have property values underneath.
 - Coverage of the latest standards including **flexbox** and **native CSS grid layout**.
 - Coverage of **keyframe animations**, **transitions**, and use of the popular library **animate.css**.
+- Uses **responsive design** and should view well on mobile devices, tablets, and large screens.

 ## Not a tutorial